Data science end-to-end scenario: introduction and architecture

 The goals and success criteria of each stage depend on collaboration, data sharing and documentation.
 The Fabric data science experience consists of multiple native-built features that enable collaboration, data acquisition, sharing, and consumption in a seamless way.

-In these tutorials, you take the role of a data scientist who has been given the task to explore, clean, and transform a dataset containing taxicab trip data.
-You then build a machine learning model to predict trip duration at scale on a large dataset.
+In these tutorials, you take the role of a data scientist who has been given the task to explore, clean, and transform a dataset containing the churn status of 10,000 customers at a bank.
+You then build a machine learning model to predict which bank customers are likely to leave.

 You'll learn to perform the following activities: